mandar1jn/SkylandersToolkit/README.md

 ## Building

 ### Requirements
 To build this project, you need to install [QT](https://www.qt.io/).
-You can download the open source version [here](https://www.qt.io/download-open-source)
+You can download the open source version [here](https://www.qt.io/download-open-source).
+Make sure the bin folder from QT is also added to your PATH.

 ### Cloning the project
 This project contains submodules and, therefor, needs an addition to the clone command.
 With this addition, the command becomes ``git clone https://github.com/mandar1jn/SkylandersEditor --recursive``.

 If you cloned the repocitory without the recursive flag, you can run ``git submodule update --init`` inside the cloned folder instead.

+### Generating project files
+This project does not contain any traditional project files.
+It does, however, contain a `SkylandersEditor.pro` file that can be used to generate project files.

+To begin generating a project files, create a folde which will contain your project files and build artifacts.

+#### Visual Studio
+To generate the visual studio project files, run ``qmake -tp vc <PATH TO SkylandersEditor.pro>`` inside the folder you just created.
+After this, you should have a vcxproj file you can open and build.

+#### Makefile
+Makefiles are a very well know way of building c/c++ project.
+So, of course, QT supports that too.
+You just need to run ``qmake <PATH TO SkylandersEditor.pro>`` inside the folder you created.
+With this makefile created, you can just run ``make <configuration>`` where configuration is either release or debug to build the editor.

 ## Support